873. Circumstances in which application to be withdrawn

 (iv) engages in any activity, except one to which subsection (4) applies,

-(b) an application is made to the Court under Part 25 on behalf of the company for the sanctioning of a compromise or arrangement,
+(b) an application is made to the Court under Part 25 on behalf of the LLP for the sanctioning of a compromise or arrangement,

-(d) an administrator is appointed in respect of the company under Part 1 (administration) of the Insolvency Regulations 2015, or a copy of notice of intention to appoint an administrator of the company under any of those provisions is filed with the Court,
+(d) an administrator is appointed in respect of the LLP under Part 1 (administration) of the Insolvency Regulations 2015, or a copy of notice of intention to appoint an administrator of the LLP under any of those provisions is filed with the Court,

-(e) there arise any of the circumstances in which, under Chapter 2 (voluntary winding up) of Part 3 (winding up) of the Insolvency Regulations 2015, the company may be voluntarily wound up,
+(e) there arise any of the circumstances in which, under Chapter 2 (voluntary winding up) of Part 3 (winding up) of the Insolvency Regulations 2015, the LLP may be voluntarily wound up,

-(f) a petition is presented for the winding up of the company by the Court under Chapter 6 (compulsory winding up) of Part 3 (winding up) of the Insolvency Regulations 2015,
+(f) a petition is presented for the winding up of the LLP by the Court under Chapter 6 (compulsory winding up) of Part 3 (winding up) of the Insolvency Regulations 2015,

-(g) a receiver is appointed in respect of the company’s property is appointed,
+(g) a receiver is appointed in respect of the LLP's property is appointed.

-(2) A person who, at the end of a day on which any of the events mentioned in subsection (1) occurs, is a director of the company must secure that the company’s application is withdrawn forthwith.
+(2) A person who, at the end of a day on which any of the events mentioned in subsection occurs, is a member of the LLP must secure that the LLP's application is withdrawn forthwith.

-(3) For the purposes of subsection (1)(a)(ii), a company is not treated as trading or otherwise carrying on business by virtue only of the fact that it makes a payment in respect of a liability incurred in the course of trading or otherwise carrying on business.
+(3) For the purposes of subsection (1)(a), a LLP is not treated as trading or otherwise carrying on business by virtue only of the fact that it makes a payment in respect of a liability incurred in the course of trading or otherwise carrying on business.

-(ii) concluding affairs of the company that are outstanding because of what has been necessary or expedient for the purpose of making, or proceeding with, such an application, or
+(ii) concluding affairs of the LLP that are outstanding because of what has been necessary or expedient for the purpose of making, or proceeding with, such an application, or

 (iii) complying with any statutory requirement,